GabrielGLK/Taylor-bubble/README.md

 ## Description of physical problem
 Taylor bubble (slug bubble) is an essential part of two-phase flow, which can be widely used in nuclear plants, [volcanology](https://github.com/GabrielGLK/Taylor-bubble/blob/main/figure/taylor-application-1.pdf), [biomedical engineering](https://github.com/GabrielGLK/Taylor-bubble/blob/main/figure/taylor-application-2.pdf).
 This is an interesting [video](https://www.youtube.com/watch?v=HTFylkr018U&ab_channel=FluidDynamics) for air Taylor bubble in water.
 The [schematic diagram](https://github.com/GabrielGLK/Taylor-bubble/blob/main/figure/taylor-schematic.pdf) of Taylor bubble shows Taylor bubble is composed of nose, body, tail, liquid film and so on.
+## Non-dimensional numbers
+Several dimensionless numbers can describe the Taylor bubble motion, which are density ratio $\rho_r$